 - Boot the installer with the boot parameter modules=ppp-udeb.
-This will ensure the component responsible for the setup of PPPoE (ppp-udeb) will be loaded and run automatically. - Follow the regular initial steps of the installation (language, country and keyboard selection; the loading of additional installer components). - The next step is the detection of network hardware, in order to identify any Ethernet cards present in the system. - After this the actual setup of PPPoE is started.
-The installer will probe all the detected Ethernet interfaces in an attempt to find a PPPoE concentrator (a type of server which handles PPPoE connections).

-It is possible that the concentrator will not to be found at the first attempt.
+This will ensure the component responsible for the setup of PPPoE (ppp-udeb) will be loaded and run automatically. - Follow the regular initial steps of the installation (language, country and keyboard selection; the loading of additional installer components2). - The next step is the detection of network hardware, in order to identify any Ethernet cards present in the system. - After this the actual setup of PPPoE is started.
+The installer will probe all the detected Ethernet interfaces in an attempt to find a PPPoE concentrator (a type of server which handles PPPoE connections). - It is possible that the concentrator will not to be found at the first attempt.
 This can happen occasionally on slow or loaded networks or with faulty servers.
-In most cases a second attempt to detect the concentrator will be successful; to retry, select Configure and start a PPPoE connection from the main menu of the installer.
+In most cases a second attempt to detect the concentrator will be successful; to retry, select Configure and start a PPPoE connection from the main menu of the installer. - After a concentrator is found, the user will be prompted to type the login information (the PPPoE username and password). - At this point the installer will use the provided information to establish the PPPoE connection.
+If the correct information was provided, the PPPoE connection should be configured and the installer should be able to use it to connect to the Internet and retrieve packages over it (if needed).
+If the login information is not correct or some error appears, the installer will stop, but the configuration can be attempted again by selecting the menu entry Configure and start a PPPoE connection.